 Technology advances at lightning speed – as least, it seems like it does!
-I been staring at screens almost my whole life, whereas my Mom just started really using the computer a few years ago!
+I feel like I’ve been staring at screens my whole life, whereas my Mom just started using the computer only several years ago!

 When I began my first job, where I was required to look at a PC monitor screen for 8 hours/5 days a week.
 I started noticing pretty quickly that my eyes were becoming strained.
 My eyes wouldn’t adjust as quickly between near and far, as was obvious when looking in the rear view mirror in the car.
 I developed floaters in my eyes.
 In the last year, the number of floaters in my eyes has increased 15-fold.
 I’ve also developed blurry spots in both of my eyes.

 I’m not saying that the eye floaters and blurry spots are caused by looking at screens for so many hours each day, but I’m sure that whatever IS the root cause, is being exacerbated by so many hours of screen time.

 So why are screens a potential culprit?
 And how to remediate?

 PC monitors as well as Mac monitors use various lighting — in the past, CCFLs were often used, and now, almost all screens (i think) are lit with LEDs instead.
 I won’t go into crazy detail, but I’ll mention that the brightness of LEDs can be incredibly damaging to the retina.
 I just don’t think our eyes were built to be staring into the bright bright light of the LED, which is like shining a floodlight into the retina.
 The problem is, if you decrease the brightness on your monitor, another problem is created that causes further eye strain – via Pulse With Modulation (PWM) – you can read about it here, and test your screen with the information found here.

 Another problem is the disproportionate blue and green light ratio to other colors in the light spectrum – LEDs are very heavy on the blue light.